iamsainikhil/weather-react/README.md

 ## 😢 Challenges

 - First, I used the OpenWeatherMap API to fetch the weather forecast data.
-However, 5-day forecast data was not reliable i.e. _when a user on 14th March 2020 at 7:00 PM EST tries to fetch 5-day forecast data will get day forecast data starting 15th March 2020 at 12:00 AM UTC._ This posed a big problem of categorizing 5-day data into individual days since the data is not always consistent and is based on UTC and not the user timezone.
+However, 5-day forecast data was not reliable i.e. _when a user on 14th March 2020 at 7:00 PM EST tries to fetch 5-day forecast data, will get forecast data starting 15th March 2020 at 12:00 AM UTC._ This posed a big problem of categorizing 5-day data into individual days since the data is not always consistent and is based on UTC and not based on the user timezone.
 Finally, I switched to Dark Sky API which is more reliable and provides a robust data model.
 However, there is a limit of `1000` calls/day.

 - Dark Sky API needs a proxy server to send and receive a response which was easy in the development stage using a browser extension like **[this](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)** to enable CORS in the browser.
-However, I can't every user to install this extension in their browser to check the weather forecast.
+However, I can't ask every user to install this extension in their browser to check the weather forecast.
 So, I overcome this issue temporarily for now using the `cors-anywhere` library which you can get more info by checking **[here](https://github.com/Rob--W/cors-anywhere)**.

 ## 📖 Architecture